 - Joint Degree Association (JDA): Providing a link for students between the Atkinson School and the College of Law, including a mentor program for JD/MBA students.

-- MBA Women International (formerly National Association for Women MBAs - NAWMBA): Networking opportunities including professional resources, speakers and social events.
+- National Association of Women MBAs (NAWMBA): Networking opportunities including professional resources, speakers and social events.

 - Net Impact: The use of innovative practices for pursuing careers that impact the greater good.